DesignRevision/shards-ui/README.md

 </p>

 <p align="center">
-A modern UI kit packed with 2 custom page templates and 11 extra <br />custom components built on top of Bootstrap 4 (final).
+A modern UI kit packed with 2 custom page templates and 11 extra <br />custom components built on top of Bootstrap (4.1.3).
 </p>

 <br />